JasonMakes801/fennec-search/README.md

 ### Prerequisites

-- Docker & Docker Compose
+- macOS with Docker Desktop
 - ~10GB disk space for ML models (downloaded on first run)

+> **Note:** Linux support is planned for a future release.

 ### 1. Clone and Start